Aims and Expectations

 The school’s governing body has the responsibility of overseeing these general guidelines on standards of discipline and behaviour, and of reviewing their effectiveness.
 The governors support the Head Teacher in carrying out these guidelines (e.g. pupil discipline sub-committee).

 The Head Teacher has the day-to-day authority to implement the school behaviour and discipline policy, but governors may advise the Head Teacher about particular disciplinary issues.
 The Head Teacher must take this into account when making decisions about matters of behaviour.

 Occasionally, children don’t respond to the behaviour systems in place.
 If the situation is starting to cause distress to the child or impacting on other children, a managed move may be considered.
 This is done in discussion with parents and is an opportunity for a child to have a fresh start at an alternative school.
 The Salford LA Managed Move Protocol would be used in this instance and a local school would be found, in discussion with cluster Headteachers and the Local Authority.
 The protocol suggests regular review meetings with the sending school, receiving school, parents and child, with a final decision being made after 8 weeks.

-Disruptive pupils will be placed in an area away from other pupils for a limited period agreed by the Head teacher and parents.
+Disruptive pupils will be placed in an area away from other pupils for a limited period.

 The class teacher will determine what pupils may and may not do during the time they are there.
 Schools should ensure that pupils are kept in isolation no longer than is necessary and that their time spent there is used as constructively as possible.
 Schools should also allow pupils time to eat and use the toilet.